Hackathon-Team-404/GuideSense/README.md

 # GuideSense

+Introducing GuidenSense, sensing obstacles, speaking solutions - your personal navigation companion.
-This project is a **wheelchair navigation assistant** that uses computer vision and voice control to provide real-time guidance and feedback.
+It features **wheelchair navigation assistant** that uses computer vision and voice control to provide real-time guidance and feedback.
 It leverages **YOLO** for object detection and a **voice interface** for activation and control.

 ## Features